dbtmurray/icu_utils/README.md

 A place for utilities shared across the various ICU apps and gems.

-So far just includes a class to handle FIDE federations.
+Includes a class to handle FIDE federations and one to do date validation.

 ## Installation